ArnarArnar/flaumur-client/README.md

 ### Client

-Is a PWA that uses Next.js as its framework, state management is handled by Redux Toolkit, the UI is implemented with Tailwind and animations/transitions with Headless UI.
+Progressive Web App (PWA) that uses Next.js as its framework, state management is handled by Redux Toolkit, the UI is implemented with Tailwind and animations/transitions with Headless UI.

 ### Backend

-In a private repo, I use a Node.js backend that pulls RSS feeds from over 50 Icelandic news sites, organizes, and categorizes the news and writes them to a MongoDB Atlas database.
+A Node.js backend that pulls RSS feeds from over 50 Icelandic news sites, organizes, and categorizes the news and writes them to a MongoDB Atlas database.
 All communication to the front-end goes through a MongoDB Realm GraphQL endpoint.

 #### Flaumur